jiltedflower/SafeZone/README.md

+## Welcome to Safe Zone's GitHub Page

+Safe Zone is a situational awareness device to enhance emergency service participation of forestry workers and wildland firefighters.
+Features include:

+### * Location and mapping
+### * Position and tracking

+Additional features include:
+- 10 Standard Orders
+- 18 Watchout Situations

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/jiltedflower/SafeZone/edit/master/README.md) to maintain and preview the content for your website in Markdown files.